UKDRI/ScoreREMGUI/Readme.md

 - *The app allows manual scoring in the absense of the python installation*

 The application can be installed using the .mlappinstall file in src.
 We have provided the supporting documentation to help with the installation.
-Please run the given `.bat` file for installing Python 3.11.6 and the required packages or read the instructions in “installation support”.
+To install Python 3.11.6 and the required packages, read the instructions in [installation support](https://github.com/KiranKGR/ScoreREMGUI/blob/b506ea61ac68232449824155ee6347addf1230a7/installation_support/Installation_support.md).

 Please refer to the documentation and citation below for more details.

 ## Example Data

-The example templates for the Marker and hypnograms txt files can be found in "examplefiles".
+The example templates for the Marker and hypnograms txt files can be found in [examplefiles](https://github.com/KiranKGR/ScoreREMGUI/tree/b506ea61ac68232449824155ee6347addf1230a7/examplefiles).
 Public repositories containing example EDF data for exploring the application can be found here:

 1. [Haaglanden Medisch Centrum sleep staging database](https://physionet.org/content/hmc-sleep-staging/1.1/)
 2. [Sleep-EDF Database Cassette PSG](https://www.physionet.org/content/sleep-edf/1.0.0/)